Head Start/EHS Center Supervisor

 |Job Type||Open Recruitment|

-Possession of a valid Driver License, proof of insurance and must provide own vehicle.
+- Must have a valid Florida Driver's License and proof of insurance and provide own vehicle; AND

-Within 30 days of employment must be Pediatric CPR & First Aid certified and A State of Florida Child Care and Education Program Director Credential, within the probationary period.
+- Within 30 days of employment must be Pediatric CPR & First Aid certified and A State of Florida Child Care and Education Program Director Credential, within the probationary period; AND

-10 hours Developmentally Appropriate Practices for Pre‐Schoolers or Infant/Toddlers Course
+- 10 hours Developmentally Appropriate Practices for Pre-Schoolers or Infant/Toddlers Course; AND

-4 hours Identifying and Reporting Child Abuse and Neglect
+- 4 hours Identifying and Reporting Child Abuse and Neglect; AND

-6 hours Child Care Facility rules and Regulations
+- 6 hours Child Care Facility rules and Regulations; AND

 - Customer Commitment - Proactively seeks to understand the needs of our customers and provide the highest standards of service